 People with mental health issues are more likely to have sleep problems than those without mental health issues.
 Studies have found that between 65 and 90% of adults with depression and 50% of adults with anxiety also have sleep issues.
 Another study found that people with insomnia were four times as likely to develop depression than those without insomnia.
 People with insomnia were also more likely to have anxiety.
 And, this is the worst part, people with sleep issues are less likely to respond treatment for depression and PTSD and are more likely to suffer from a return of depressive symptoms.

-The fact that our microbes are actually the regulators of this function and that our sleeps patterns are an issue for our microbes should not surprise us – well, if you’ve been reading my blog for a while you won’t be surprise that the gut biome is related to pretty much everything in the body.
+The fact that our microbes are actually the regulators of this function and that our sleeps patterns are an issue for our microbes should not surprise us – well, if you’ve been reading my blog for a while you won’t be surprise that the gut biome is related to pretty much everything in the body especially mental and brain health.
 Our microbes need us to rest so they can do their thing while we sleep and keep their balance.

 Reset Your Circadian Rhythm